 6. Catania – where to stay in Sicily if you’re on a budget

-Catania is located on the east coast of Sicily and it is the second-largest city of Sicily.
+Catania is the second-largest city of Sicily and the best option of where to stay in Eastern Sicily.
 Catania Airport is just 7km (5 mi) from here.
 In this city, you will be able to see the famous volcano Mount Etna.
 Etna is the most active volcano in the world which increases its popularity among tourists and every year many travelers come just to hike to the volcano.
 How cool is that!?
 You should experience this nice hike during your Sicily trip as the sights from the top are definitely well worth it!

 In the center of the city you will find many ancient Roman and Greek sites.
 You can easily explore these historic places on foot.
 Being a popular city, Catania offers a great number of nice restaurants, coffee shops, and wine bars and has vibrant nightlife too!
 So even if you just like history a little bit, you will still find plenty of other ways to fill your days.

 In this city, there are more accommodation options compared to other parts of the island.
-That’s why here you will be able to find more budget places to stay and hotels with a better deal.
+That’s why here you will be able to find cheap places to stay in Sicily.
 Also, thanks to the many different attractions, Catania is a nice area to stay for families where you can find more space for your money.

 Here are the top 4 hotels that I picked for you in this area: